joshuamkite/csharp-api-angular-frontend/frontend/README.md

 - **Reactive Data Handling** - Using Observables for state management
 - **Responsive Design** - Mobile-first approach for all screen sizes

+## Technical Task Fulfillment

+This application fully implements the requirements from the technical task:

+### API Integration
+The frontend communicates with all required API endpoints:
+- **GET /loans** - Fetch all loans (implemented in loan-list component)
+- **GET /loans/{id}** - Get a specific loan by ID (implemented in loan-detail component)
+- **GET /loans?borrowerName={name}** - Search loans by borrower name (implemented in loan-list search functionality)
+- **POST /loans** - Create a new loan (implemented via the "New Loan" navigation button)
+- **DELETE /loans/{id}** - Delete a loan (implemented in the loan-list actions column)

+### User Interface Features
+- **Navigation** - Clean navigation bar with "Loan Management" brand and "View Loans"/"New Loan" navigation options
+- **Loan Listing** - Table display of all loans with ID, borrower name, funding amount, and repayment amount
+- **Loan Creation** - Form accessible via the "New Loan" navigation button
+- **Loan Details** - Detailed view of individual loans
+- **Loan Deletion** - Delete functionality with confirmation
+- **Search** - Filter loans by borrower name
+- **Error Handling** - Proper error displays and retry options
+- **Empty States** - User-friendly empty state with create option

+### UI Improvements
+- **Streamlined Navigation** - Eliminated redundant "Add New Loan" button from the loan list, keeping only the navigation bar button for a cleaner interface
+- **Responsive Design** - Mobile-first approach with proper layout adjustments for different screen sizes
+- **Visual Feedback** - Loading states, error messages, and success notifications
+- **Material Design** - Consistent styling with Angular Material components

 ## Security Considerations
 - **Non-root Docker User** - Running as unprivileged user for security
 - **Non-privileged Port** - Using port 8080 instead of 80 in container